The Best of Eastern Europe

 - Eger - Town Under The Town - HUF4500

-This morning, travel to the pleasant town of Debrecen.
-While here, you'll have time to explore Deri Square with its fountains, colourful buildings, museums and golden Great Church.
-Continue by train and private vehicle across the central plains into the Maramures region of Romania – this region may be modernising, but among the traditional wooden houses, churches, music and forests, you can still find parts of life unchanged since medieval times.
-When you arrive, settle into your room at the pension – your accommodation for the night is run by a local family.
-Sit down for a homecooked dinner with your group and get to know the locals, their stories and their lifestyle.
+After breakfast, travel to Debrecen.
+While here, you'll have time to explore Deri Square’s fountains, colourful buildings, museums and the golden Great Church.
+Continue by private vehicle across the central plains into Romania’s Maramures (mah-ra-moo-resh) region.
+This area may be modernising, but among the traditional wooden houses, churches, music and forests, you can still find parts of life unchanged since medieval times.
+When you arrive, settle into your room – your accommodation for the night is run by a local family.
+Sit down for a home-cooked dinner with your group and get to know the locals, their stories and their way of life.

 - Pension (1 night)